 Juanita 'Lightnin' Epton, NASCAR and Daytona fixture for over six decades, dies at 103

-Juanita "Lightnin'" Epton, whose name adorns the Daytona International Speedway ticket office after over 60 years of employment, died on Thursday at the age of 103.
+Juanita "Lightnin'" Epton, whose name adorns the Daytona International Speedway ticket office after more than 60 years of employment, died on Thursday at the age of 103.

 Epton worked the very first Daytona 500 in 1959, joining husband Joe as a NASCAR employee.
 Joe served as the sport's chief of timing and scoring from 1947-1985.